Most Effective Products

 Keith's Pro Tips

-"Early detection of an invasive aquatic weed greatly increases the opportunity for preventing damage and stop its spread.
-We generally recommend liquid herbicides because they can control weeds through spot and broadcast treatments and can be spread evenly with a pump sprayer."
+"Early detection of an invasive aquatic weed greatly increases the opportunity for preventing damage and stopping its spread.
+We recommend liquid herbicides because they can control weeds through spot and broadcast treatments and spread evenly with a pump sprayer."

 Aquatic Weed Control: How To Get Rid of Aquatic Weeds

 This page is a general aquatic weed control guide.
-Using the aquatic herbicides suggested, you can get control of any aquatic weed species.
+Using the suggested aquatic herbicides, you can control any aquatic weed species.
 The aquatic weed category pages give additional information on the different species and specific treatment instructions and options.
-Follow these guides and use the recommended products and we guarantee 100% control of all aquatic weed types.
+Follow these guides and use the recommended products, and we guarantee 100% control over all aquatic weed types.

-Aquatic weeds can be found growing on lakes, streams, ponds, estuaries and other bodies of water where there is aquatic wildlife.
-Aquatic weeds naturally grow in these bodies of water and are actually beneficial to the environment, providing natural filtration, food, and habitat for fish.
+Aquatic weeds can be found growing on lakes, streams, ponds, estuaries, and other bodies of water where aquatic wildlife is present.
+They are beneficial to the environment, providing natural filtration, food, and habitat for fish.
 The problem arises when they start to grow excessively.

-Most aquatic weeds like cattails, hydrilla, and algae are harmless and are usually just an unattractive inconvenience since they can interfere with recreational activities like swimming and fishing.
+Most aquatic weeds, such as cattails, hydrilla, and algae, are harmless.
+However, they can interfere with recreational activities like swimming and fishing and are usually just an unattractive inconvenience.

-When they begin to grow and create large infestations though, they can cause significant problems and damage if left untreated by blocking sunlight, stealing nutrients and reducing living space for fish.
+When they begin to grow and create large infestations, though, they can cause significant problems and damage if left untreated by blocking sunlight, stealing nutrients, and reducing the living space for fish.

-If your water body is being hampered by the presence of aquatic weeds, we can help.
-By following our easy to follow step-by-step DIY aquatic weed treatment guide and using professional-grade aquatic herbicides, you can get rid of aquatic weeds quickly and affordably.
+If aquatic weeds are hampered by your water body, we can help.
+By following our easy-to-follow step-by-step DIY aquatic weed treatment guide and using professional-grade aquatic herbicides, you can get rid of aquatic weeds quickly and affordably.

 Identification